csvaughen/MAT211-HW-LaTeX/README.md

 # MAT211-HW-LaTeX
 MAT 211 Foundations of Proof homework questions in LaTeX format

-These are not currently in *.tex format but can be used with copy/paste to LaTeX editor like Overleaf
+These are not currently *.tex files, but contents can be used with copy/paste with LaTeX editor like Overleaf